Difference between Hosted Remote Desktops and VDI

 Which is the best solution?

 - A good chunk of the memory and CPU on a computer is taken up by the operating system.
-On a Hosted Desktop/Hosted Application environment there is only one operating system for dozens of users.
+On a Remote Desktop/Hosted Application environment there is only one operating system for dozens of users.
 Whereas on a VDI solution each user has their own OS so the underlying physical hardware cannot support as many users, so making the solution more expensive, plus a higher carbon footprint.

 - A computer’s operating system will require about 40 – 50 GB of storage plus plenty of headroom for updates.
 The installed applications also need their own disk space, Office 2016 for example will need at least 3GB.
 Multiply this by the number of virtual desktops in a VDI solution and it adds up to a significant amount, therefore more added cost.

-- I’ve already mentioned that a VDI solution will require more overall resources than a Hosted Desktop.
+- I’ve already mentioned that a VDI solution will require more overall resources than a Remote Desktop.
 Another consideration, especially for small and medium scale implementations, is that the applications and databases are usually on the same server as the client application meaning application performance is at its optimum.
 Where databases are on a separate SQL server this will likely be on the same network and fibre connected to the application server.

 Application deployment and configuration

 - When installing applications to multiple virtual desktops you have to deploy it to each one as if they were physical machines.
 This either requires a lot of time from your IT support, or investment in application deployment technologies such as Microsoft System Centre, and skills to package the application for deployment.
-On a Hosted Desktop you just have to install the application once.
+On a Remote Desktop you just have to install the application once.

 Administration and Support

 - A virtual desktop can potentially suffer from as many issues as a physical PC.
 The advantage of VDI is that if it does have an issue it is usually isolated to that desktop.
-An issue on a Hosted Desktop is potentially affecting the whole server.
+An issue on a Remote Desktop is potentially affecting the whole server.
 In reality though server issues causing disruption or downtime are exceedingly rare.

 - Microsoft Windows Client Access Licences (CALs) and Remote Desktop Services CALs can be provided under the Service Providers Licence Agreement (SPLA) meaning your cloud hosting provider can rent you the licences on a month by month, user by user basis.
 The Windows Server licence will usually be covered by the hosting provider using a data centre licence.
 Desktop operating systems such as Windows 10 are not legally available under SPLA so customers would need to purchase full Windows desktop licences for each user.

-Considerations with Hosted Desktops
+Considerations with Hosted Remote Desktops

 - If you are handing over your data and IT operations to a third party you need to make sure they are competent.
 Check how long they have been trading, what their credit rating is.
 Are they ISO 27001 certified?
 Do they own their own equipment?
 What Tier is the data centre?
 What high availability and disaster recovery systems do they have in place?